 Who says eating healthy has to be boring?
 You might already know that dark chocolate is rich in antioxidants, but did you know it’s also a great source of magnesium?

-A mere ounce of dark chocolate (70-85 percent cacao) will give you nearly 64 mg of magnesium.18
+A mere ounce of dark chocolate (70-85 percent cacao) will give you nearly 64 mg of magnesium.19

 For a sweet treat, try this pudding recipe.
-It uses dark chocolate and another magnesium rich food, avocados, for a delightfully healthy dessert.19
+It uses dark chocolate and another magnesium rich food, avocados, for a delightfully healthy dessert.20

 Add a little color to your salad!
-Beets provide 31 mg of magnesium per cup, and they’re also a good source of vitamin C and potassium.20
+Beets provide 31 mg of magnesium per cup, and they’re also a good source of vitamin C and potassium.21

 Magnesium may live in the shadow of more “famous” minerals, like calcium and iron, but that doesn’t mean it isn’t doing a lot for your body.
-Those frightening low magnesium symptoms should be enough to tell you that.
-Getting adequate levels of magnesium in your diet means you’ll be supporting the health of your bones, muscles, heart, and brain.
-And you might even find that you’re less stressed!
+The benefits of magnesium are that you’ll be supporting the health of your bones, muscles, heart, and brain –– and you might even find that you’re less stressed!

 Now, how about some of that chocolate pudding?